 Ninth Circuit Upholds Law Against Misleading Anti-Abortion Ads

-SAN FRANCISCO (CN) — The Ninth Circuit on Tuesday upheld a San Francisco law prohibiting anti-abortion centers from misleading pregnant women into believing that the centers provide them: the first such law in the nation.
+SAN FRANCISCO (CN) — The Ninth Circuit on Tuesday upheld a San Francisco law prohibiting anti-abortion centers from misleading pregnant women into believing that the centers provide abortions: the first such law in the nation.

-In affirming, a three-judge panel found that San Francisco’s Pregnancy Information Disclosure and Protection Ordinance, is constitutional and not preempted by California’s false advertising law.
+In affirming, a three-judge panel found that San Francisco’s Pregnancy Information Disclosure and Protection Ordinance is constitutional and not preempted by California’s false advertising law.

-“The ordinance merely seeks to prevent LSPCs [limited services pregnancy centers] from harming women through false or misleading speech about their services and in no way restricts those entities from expressing their views about abortion to the public or their clients,” Senior Ninth Circuit Judge Dorothy Nelson wrote for the court.
+“The ordinance merely seeks to prevent LSPCs [limited services pregnancy centers] from harming women through false or misleading speech about their services and in no way restricts those entities from expressing their views about abortion to the public or their clients,” Senior U.S. Circuit Judge Dorothy Nelson wrote for the court.

-Senior Ninth Circuit Judge A. Wallace Tashima concurred in part but was dubitante on one point, suggesting that the question of pre-emption by the false advertising law be certified for consideration by the California Supreme Court.

-First Resort Inc., an anti-abortion nonprofit that operates as an LSPC aka a crisis pregnancy center, under the name SupportCircle, sued the city in 2011.
+First Resort Inc., an anti-abortion nonprofit that operates an LSPC, also known as a crisis pregnancy center, in San Francisco under the name SupportCircle, sued the city in 2011.
 It claimed the law violated its right to free speech and to the same protections as clinics that offer abortions.

 The law prohibits anti-abortion clinics from making false or misleading statements that they offer abortions, emergency contraception, or referrals to abortion providers, and fines them if they do so.